ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 ### Methods

-The goal of this project was to understand the role of proficiency in future tense construction preference.
+This project aimed to understand the role of proficiency in future tense construction preference.
 The methods selected captured the effects of proficiency score on whether a speaker would use will or going to in a particular token.
 That is, a token-level analysis was conducted.

 Proficiency was measured as the mean of the following scores z-scored normalized: